bioinformatics-lab/bactopia/modules/utilities/gather_fastqs/README.md

 ## How to test it:

-$ nextflow run gather_fastqs.nf -entry test -params-file test_params.yaml -profile test
+$ nextflow run gather_fastqs.nf -params-file test_params.yaml -profile test